-'Eunny,' but not heroic.
-There is a political fair at Southampton; the booths are not yet open; the performers have not addressed the vast multitude; but money is in circulation; trade promises to be brisk; the three principal speculators will probably devote from 12,0001. to 15,0001. to the interests of the city of their love; the scot-and-lot, charged from the brewhouse and the distillery, will hoarsely articulate while they can, in public four great metropolitan meetings sufficing to parlours, on the merits of the munificent.
-FALVEY will, very properly, wear the flamecoloured, devil-embroidered buckram of a light the injustice of the Income-tax, as now martyr until his case is reconsidered; the clamour of public meetings will precede the than three years' purchase.
-Few incomes backdoor clink and rustle of legal tenders, and Southampton will not care one tittle what 'principles' it sends into Parliament.
+'Funny,' but not heroic.
+There is a political open; the performers have not addressed the vast multitude; but money is in circulation; trade promises to be brisk; the three principal speculators will probably devote from 12,000l. to 15,000l. to the interests of the city of their love; the scot-and-lot, charged from the brewhouse and the distillery, will hoarsely articulate while they can, in public parlours, on the merits of the munificent.
+FALVEY will, very properly, wear the flame-coloured, devil-embroidered buckram of a martyr until his case is reconsidered; the clamour of public meetings will precede the backdoor clink and rustle of legal tenders, and Southampton will not care one tittle what 'principles' it sends into Parliament.
 Like a plain-dealing landlord, it lets the premises, and asks few questions.

-Elections being under notice, let Southampton take warning from Lanark, where Mr. BAILLIE COCHRANE, who wrote a virulent book against the Italian Liberals, recanted on the hustings; and let Green-wich take a hint from Southampton, and not let the thing go for less than its value.
-The constituency knows CODRINGTON, but who knows 'Colonel' SLEIGH?
-Really, what with bribery, intimidation, family nominees, and personal objects, we have pretty Parliament; it is wonderful a good fortune that brings forward, simultaneously, SLEIGH, CODBINGTON, COCHRANE, ANDREWS, WEGUELIN, and BUTLEB, all ready to protect us from quackery and corruption.
-We shall next have GEORGE THOMPSON once more, and we shall then expect to see a Mahratta dance performed on the floor of the House of Commons.
+Elections being under notice, let Southampton take warning from Lanark, where Mr. BAILLIE COCHRANE, who wrote a virulent book against the Italian Liberals, the difference, supposing the tax were comrecanted on the hustings; and let Green-muted, by one year's payment of sixteen wich take a hint from Southampton, and not let the thing go for less than its value.
+The constituency knows Codrington, but who knows 'Colonel' Sleigh?
+Really, what with bribery, intimidation, family nominees, and personal objects, we have pretty Parliament; it is wonderful good fortune that brings forward, simultaneously, Sleigh, Codeington, Cochrane, Andrews, Weguelin, and Butler, all ready to protect us from quackery and corruption.
+We shall next have George Thompson once more, and we shall then expect to see a Mahratta dance performed on the floor of the House of Commons.
 Nothing is impossible.
 Is not Major REED an honourable member?
 Are there not two candidates for Greenwich?
-Is not Southampton now 'on view,' and to be 'put up' shortly?
+Is not Southampton now 'on view,' and to

-INSURRECTION AGAINST THE INCOME.
-TAX.
+INSURRECTION AGAINST THE INCOME-TAX.